Patagonia Altvia 22L

 With the new Altvia, Patagonia seems to have taken its well-designed Nine Trails daypackand pared it down to a lighter sack with incrementally more space.
-I’ve carried it on dayhikes of up to 12 miles with at least 1,500 feet of up and down in my local foothills—including one very steep trail that rises 2,000 vertical feet in just 2.2 miles—in August temps from the 60s to the 80s with little shade and more than 12 pounds inside.
+I’ve carried it on dayhikes of up to 12 miles with at least 1,500 feet of up and down in my local foothills—including two laps up and down one very steep trail that rises 2,000 vertical feet in just 2.2 miles—in August temps from the 60s to the 80s with little shade and more than 12 pounds inside.
 And I’ve come away impressed with its simple functionality, versatility, and value.

 With just a simple, foam back pad that’s flexible enough to fold the pack in half, the Altvia lacks a rigid frame or stiffeners in the hipbelt to provide structural support for carrying more than about 12 pounds—although plenty of hikers could carry about 15 pounds comfortably enough.
 That design also keeps the pack light and makes it more packable.
 The breathable mesh shoulder straps and hipbelt help release moisture and the mesh back panel allows for good air flow when you’re working up a sweat.